quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 more encoding algorithms.

-{{unroutable}} provides guidance about how load balancers should handle non-routable DCIDs.
+{{unroutable}} provides guidance about how load balancers should handle unroutable DCIDs.
 This guidance, and the implementation of an algorithm to handle these DCIDs, rests on some assumptions:

 * Incoming short headers do not contain DCIDs that are client-generated.